ILikeCodingg5565/KaNuker/README.md

 > 💡 This is normal for unsigned EXE files.
 The program is safe — you can inspect the source code or decompile the EXE to verify.

+### 🧪 Antivirus & VirusTotal Flags

+You might notice the EXE gets flagged by **Windows Defender** or shows warnings on **VirusTotal**.
+Here's why:

+#### ❓ Why is this happening?

+- **The EXE is generated from Python using tools like PyInstaller**, which package your script and Python interpreter into one file.
+This technique is sometimes abused by malware authors — so antivirus engines often flag **any** such EXEs as "suspicious."
+- **The file is unsigned**, meaning there’s no digital signature proving it came from a trusted source.
+- **Low reputation**: Since this is a new and custom-built tool, it hasn’t been downloaded or whitelisted much, so automated systems assume it's risky by default.

+#### 🛠️ But is it actually malicious?

+**No. The source code is included** in the repo (`main.py`) — feel free to:
+- Read it
+- Run it directly in Python
+- Compile it yourself using tools like `pyinstaller`

+If you’re still unsure, **you can upload your own compiled version to VirusTotal** to compare with mine.

+> 💡 False positives are very common with small Python tools packaged into EXEs.
+If in doubt, run the `.py` directly!

 ## ⚙️ Features